chjj/vanilla/README.md

 # Vanilla - a framework for Node
 __Vanilla__ is another Sinatra-like framework.
 This is an early release, with polishing yet to be done.
+Things will change periodically.

 ## Usage